 - Lack of sufficient refrigerant

-Either way, the ending effect is that the air conditioner's evaporator coil does not properly disperse the heat, and consequently 'overcools' itself.
-The result of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
+Either way, the ending effect is that the air conditioner's evaporator coil does not properly dissipate heat, and consequently 'overcools' itself.
+The impact of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C has morphed into an old-school icebox.

 What Might You Do When Your A/C Freezes?

 - Call Levy & Son Service Experts.
-The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can become a costly repair.
-When your unit ices over it can lead to damage to the compressor.
+This can turn into a costly repair.
+When your AC ices over it can lead to damage to the compressor.
 Replacing your compressor could easily cost as much as a downpayment on a brand new air conditioner.
-In fact, many homeowners are forced to pick between installing a new system or repairing the damaged unit.
-If you follow the steps above and quickly call a NATE-certified technician, you stand a better chance of having a less expensive repair.
+Unfortunately, many homeowners are forced to pick between installing a new system vs repairing the damaged unit.
+If you act quickly and call a NATE-certified technician, you stand a better chance of having a less expensive repair.
 Your technician will quickly analyze the problem and how to avoid the issue from occurring in the future.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.